dtehan/DBFLOW/README.md

 **Bedrock Llama version**
 - This requires a set of AWS keys to be defined in the geflow.env file.
 Llama 3.2 3B or Llama 3.2 1B model is fast and cheap, not a lot of details in the descriptions.

+**Bedrock Nova version**
+- This requires a set of AWS keys to be defined in the geflow.env file.
+Nova Micro and Nova Lite model is fast and cheap.

 **Azure OpenAI version**
 - This requires a set of Azure keys to be defined in the geflow.env file.
 GPT 4o mini is fast, comprehensive and reasonable price.